Whatyesoh/Mandelbrot-Set/README.md

 # Mandelbrot-Set

 A Lua program that lets the user move around and zoom in on the Mandelbrot set.
-The zoom limit is ~120,000x which is the limit of floating point precision.
+The zoom limit is ~120,000x which is where the image quality is limited by floating point precision.

 Zoomed out:
 ![image](https://github.com/user-attachments/assets/ebde5b30-9b5e-4407-bc9d-16b9047b9bdb)